-If you are thinking about applying to The University of Tulsa, the application fee costs $50.
+If you are applying to The University of Tulsa, the fee for the application costs $60.

 |Mean Unweighted GPA||4.0|